1jour1vin

 Wine rated (2021 guide) 98/100

-The richness and beauty of this wine are impressive: blackcurrants, cherries, berries and fresh cloves.
-The fruit here is of great purity.
-The palate is full-bodied and the tannins are so perfectly integrated and refined that you can't even feel them, yet they're there!
+The richness and beauty of this wine are impressive: blackcurrant, cherries, berries, and fresh cloves.
+The fruit is very pure here.
+The palate is full-bodied and the tannins are perfectly integrated and refined, so much so that you can't taste them, yet they are definitely there!
 Very creamy and layered, it has great length and beauty.
-On the finish, it turns more to tar and licorice.
+The finish tends towards tar and licorice.
 Tight now, but the texture is special.
-To be tried after 2027.
+Try after 2027.

 Jeb Dunnuck